To Explain or Not to Explain: A Study on the Necessity of Explanations for Autonomous Vehicles: Dataset

-Our user study suggests that the explanation necessity is correlated with driving scenarios, and has to be analyzed on a case-by-case basis.
-Using this insight, we aim to build a data-driven model that can learn to predict necessity scores that can be tailored to the driving types and contexts.

-In order to build this model, we present an explanation necessity dataset for autonomous vehicles.
+We present an explanation necessity dataset for autonomous vehicles.
 We limit our scope of explanation format to text-based explanation.
-The purpose of this dataset is to provide precise, case-by-case, and first-person perspective explanations that resolve the following issues: (1) when people need a reason for a driving decision; (2) how critical the explanation should be; and (3) what the first-person perspective explanation content it should be.
+The purpose of this dataset is to provide precise, case-by-case, and first-person perspective explanations that resolve the following issues: (1) explantion timing, i.e., when people need a reason for a driving decision; (2) explanation necessity, i.e., how critical the explanation should be; and (3) explanation content, i.e. what explanation people expect to be notified.